 e) First fish recorded at any weight wins a tie; coin toss decides identical times.

 g) Award decisions are final, regardless of errors.
-Any preliminary standings are for amusement only.
+Any preliminary standings are for information only.

 h) At awards ceremony, 50% of cash raffle proceeds go to one or more winner(s); for example, if $600 is collected, $300 will be raffled as one or more prizes.
 Officials will announce the total collected and the value of each prize; minimum prize is $100.
 Raffle tickets are only sold at ceremony; ticket holders must be over 21 and must be present to win.

-i) Tax information is required for prizes worth $600 or more; such prizes may be sent by mail shortly after the Derby.
+i) Tax information is required for prizes worth $600 or more; such prizes may be sent by mail shortly after the Derby.5.
+Responsibility

 a) You participate in the Derby at your own risk.
 You agree to hold Gardiner Salmon Derby Association, volunteers, and sponsors harmless for any damages, and you waive all claims against them.
 In particular, by choosing to participate, you agree that fishing is inherently dangerous and you accept responsibility for your own safety and for any damage that may occur.